teamhanko/hanko/backend/docs/Config.md

   ## url ##
   #
   # Instead of using the individual fields above this field can be used.
-  # When this field is set, it will be used and the fields above have no affect.
+  # When this field is set, it will be used and the fields above have no effect.
   #
   # Url schema: `dialect://username:password@host:port/database`
   #